SharePoint/sp-dev-docs/.github/CONTRIBUTING.md

 # Contribute to SharePoint developer documentation
-Below instructions explain how you can prepare your environment to contribute to SharePoint Developer Documentation.
+These instructions explain how you can prepare your environment to contribute to SharePoint Developer Documentation.

 ## Docs repo structure